-This case study summary was peer-reviewed by Ryan Schoolmeesters, P.E., Dam Safety Engineer, Colorado Division of Water Resources.
+This case study summary was peer-reviewed by Ryan Schoolmeesters, P.E., Colorado Division of Water Resources.

 High and significant hazard dams should be designed to pass an appropriate design flood.
 Dams constructed prior to the availability of extreme rainfall data should be assessed to make sure they have adequate spillway capacity.

 The hazard classification of a dam can change over time (hazard creep).

 Additional Lessons Learned (Not Yet Developed)